emblair96/emblair96.github.io/README.md

 * I used [Icon Finder](https://www.iconfinder.com/social-media-icons) for the social media icons located in my footer.

-* [This html validator](https://www.freeformatter.com/html-validator.html) was useful in verifying my code was valid and following best practices.
+* [This html validator](https://www.freeformatter.com/html-validator.html) is useful in verifying my code is valid and follows best practices.